JunMa11/NeurIPS-CellSeg/README.md

 python predict.py -i "/workspace/inputs/"  -o "/workspace/outputs/"
 ```

-> The `input_path` and `output_path` augments should specify the corresponding docker workspace folders rather than local folers, because we will map the local folders to the docker workspace folders when running the docker container.
+> The `input_path` and `output_path` augments should specify the corresponding docker workspace folders rather than local folders, because we will map the local folders to the docker workspace folders when running the docker container.

 ### 2) Build Docker and make sanity test